benslack19/benslack19.github.io/_posts/2019-06-01-The-Bernoulli-distribution/2019-06-01-The-Bernoulli-distribution.md

 <br>
 E(*X*) = 0.5

-In the end, we just have the generic formula: E(*X*) = *p*
+In the end, we just have the generic formula E(*X*) = *p*

 ## Finding the variance

 Determining the variance for Bernoulli seems a little less intuitive, but we can use our basic understanding of variance in other contexts to help explain.

 If I were asked to calculate variance for a set of values, I would take the squared distance from the mean of each number, then divide by n (the size of that set).
 We can use the same application of probabilities (relative frequencies) as we did for mean when calculating variance.
+Note that the distances are simply 1 minus the mean in the first term and 0 minus the mean in the second.

 Var(*X*) = Pr(X=1) x (1 - E(X))^2 + Pr(X=0) x (0 - E(X))^2

-I like the idea of relating it back to the equation of variance I mentioned a few lines ago, because it reminds me that the probabilities are not being squared.
-(When calculate variance from a list of numbers, only the terms in the denominator are squared).
+I like the idea of relating it back to the equation of variance I mentioned above, because it reminds me that the probabilities are not being squared.
+(When one calculates variance from a list of numbers, only the terms in the denominator are squared).

 From our example above, we simply plug in the probabilities and expected values.